Skip to content

 This command checks for:

-If any error is found the command ends with non-zero return code.
+If any errors are found, the command exits with a non-zero return code.